Code-Mozart/minerva/README.md

-# minerva
+# Minerva

-Minerva is a modern E-Learning Platform or Learning Management System (LMS).
+Minerva is a modern E-Learning Platform / Learning Management System (LMS).
+It focuses the user experience (intuitive, performant, ...)